 Appointments % of Month = VAR Appointments = [# Appointments] VAR AppointmentsMonthlyTotal = CALCULATE ( [# Appointments], ALL ( Calendar[Day Number] ) ) VAR Result = DIVIDE ( Appointments, AppointmentsMonthlyTotal ) RETURN Result

 Resulting in the following table:

 Notice that each column that focuses on a month amounts to 100%, regardless of the size of the numbers.
 With this new measure, you are now equipped to apply the conditional formatting to the background of the first table.
-To do that, in the first table go to the conditional formatting settings.
-And in the Based on field section, select the newly created measure Appointments % of Month.
+To do that, in the first table, go to the conditional formatting settings.
+In the Based on field section, select the newly created measure Appointments % of Month.